CryptosOdysseus/AALE-Contributions/20190819-AALE-4th-Session-PREP-Scan-of-Contract-Law.md

 ### [§ 313.
 Government Contracts](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190812-Body-of-Contract-Law-2nd-Restatement.md#-313-government-contracts-1)

+>_**Important aspect as government may eventually be in a position to integrate functioning in AAS context under AALE process.**_

 #

 ## [CHAPTER 15](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190812-Body-of-Contract-Law-2nd-Restatement.md#chapter-15-1)

 ## [ASSIGNMENT AND DELEGATION](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190812-Body-of-Contract-Law-2nd-Restatement.md#assignment-and-delegation-1)

+>Part of the problem in this Chapter 15 is the ability to assess the relevance of the components and functions or _**sub-processes of Assignment and Delegation in particular the case of assignor/assignee human/AAS or AAS/human.**_ Need to review relevance of the legal codification of concept and _**sub-process of Assignment and Delegation in AAS context under AALE process.**_ This framework is not to be confused with the domains of application of Agency Law (on behalf of...).
+This links back to the notion of properly engineered AALE with features that would be able to constantly & consistently _**self-monitor,**_ report the status of performance of AAS and other entities (human included) under its management.
+This could provide at any moment a clear picture of legal status & consequences of situations of Assignment and Delegation, for the whole ecosystem, as well as _**risk management measures either A/A or human-directed, to deal with risk mitigation vs exacerbation of consequences of acts- with attribution to a responsible human looming large.**_

 ### [§ 317.
 Assignment of a Right](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190812-Body-of-Contract-Law-2nd-Restatement.md#-317-assignment-of-a-right-1)